domRiddle/ASF/Performance.md

 At the moment two above algorithms are enough for all currently possible account scenarios, in order to farm as effectively as possible, therefore it's not planned to add any other ones.

-It's nice to note that ASF also includes `Manual` farming mode that can be activated by `play` command.
+It's nice to note that ASF also includes manual farming mode that can be activated by `play` command.
 You can read more about it in **[commands](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Commands)**.

 ---